hanahhh/big-data/README.md

    > docker-compose up
    > If datanode crash to an error related to port, then change the port of datanode.
 3. Enable safe mode in namenode
-   > docker exec -it namenode /bin/bash R
+   > docker exec -it namenode /bin/bash
    >
    > hdfs dfsadmin -safemode leave
    >